shps951023/Trace-Dapper.NET-Source-Code/README.md

 Logic:

-1. Use generics to pass dynamic categories
+1. Use generics to pass dynamic class
 2. Use `Generic constraints new()` to create objects dynamically
-3. DataReader need to use `The attribute string name is used as Key` , you can use Reflection acquire property name of the dynamic type in by `DataReader this[string parameter]` obtaining data from database
+3. DataReader need to use  `attribute string name is used as Key` , you can use Reflection to get the attribute name of the dynamic type and get the database data through the `DataReader this[string parameter]`
 4. Use PropertyInfo.SetValue to dynamically assign database data to objects

 Finally got the following code: